-An electric system utilizes a series of heating cables, while a hydronic radiant heat system sends heated water through tubing beneath your floor covering.
+An electric system utilizes a series of heating cables, while hydronic radiant heat systems send heated water through tubing beneath your floor covering.
 Both systems benefit from the placement of insulation boards beneath the heating elements to help reduce any possible heat loss.
 (You don’t want any precious warm air to escape into the subfloor!)

 Electrical In Floor Heating

 Resistance cables, often embedded in heating mats, produce the heat in an electric radiant floor heating system.
 The wires are then connected to a thermostat.

 Hydronic systems use a boiler to heat water and a pump to distribute it.
 Then, as hot water circulates through a system of flexible tubes under the floor, your room reaches a higher temperature.

 (Note: The cost per square foot tends to be higher for hydronic underfloor heating systems.)

 How To Use An In Floor Heating System?